 18. Lavender essential oil (10 mg/Kg) exerts cardioprotective effects

-It normalizes ECG, improves the hemodynamic impairment, decreases lipid peroxidation, suppresses proinflammatory responses, and improve antioxidant systems by maintained the structure and architecture of cardiac cells by decreasing cardiac tissue damage and strengthening myocardial membrane thus protect from myocardial infarction (29).
+It normalizes ECG, improves hemodynamic impairment, decreases lipid peroxidation, suppresses proinflammatory responses.
+Furthermore, improving the antioxidant systems by maintained the structure and architecture of cardiac cells.
+Which helps in decreasing cardiac tissue damage and strengthening the myocardial membrane thus protect from myocardial infarction (29).

 19. Anti-cancer properties of Lavender oil